 At one of our most recent meetings it explored the finding that many TMJ patients experience one or more other systemic conditions that also predominantly or exclusively affect women, including chronic fatigue syndrome, endometriosis, fibromyalgia, generalized pain conditions, interstitial cystitis, irritable bowel syndrome, rheumatoid arthritis, and vulvodynia.
 Scientists at the meeting were enthusiastic that discovering a common pathway linking these overlapping conditions would have the potential of leading to a therapy that might benefit all of them.

 As a result of The TMJ Association's tireless advocacy efforts, the National Institutes of Health commissioned the National Academy of Medicine (NAM) to conduct the first-ever TMD study.

 Obtaining a NAM study is a major accomplishment, as it is a once-in-a-lifetime opportunity with the greatest chance of affecting systemic change to improve the treatment and care of those with health conditions.
 The NAM study will have a major impact because it will analyze every aspect of what is happening to TMJ patients, including, but not limited to:

-The NAM has held two public meetings in January and March 2019.
-The TMJA was in attendance, along with many TMJ patients who shared their compelling testimonies.
+The NAM has held multiple public meetings.
+The TMJA was in attendance, along with many TMJ patients who shared their compelling testimonies at the January and March 2019 meetings.
 The NAM committee will continue to convene throughout 2019.
 The committee’s recommendations and the study findings will be summarized in a final report in the spring of 2020.

 Additional information on the NAM Study, as well as the public meetings, is available online at: http://www.nationalacademies.org/hmd/Activities/PublicHealth/TemporomandibularDisorders.aspx